iridium-browser/website/downloads/linux.md

 ---

-If this is not your operating system or if you are looking for a different platform please choose from the following
+If this is not your operating system or if you are looking for a different platform, please choose from the following: